PrefectHQ/prefect/docs/guides/prefect-deploy.md

 In this guide we focus on deployments that require a worker.

-When creating a deployment with a work pool that uses a worker, we must answer _two_ basic questions:
+When creating a deployment that uses a work pool, we must answer _two_ basic questions:

 - What instructions does a [worker](/concepts/work-pools/) need to set up an execution environment for our flow?
-For example, a flow may have Python requirements, unique Kubernetes settings, or Docker networking configuration.
+For example, a flow may have Python package requirements, unique Kubernetes settings, or Docker networking configuration.
 - How should the flow code be accessed?

 ## Creating work pool-based deployments

 The [tutorial](/tutorial/deployments/) shows how to create a deployment with a long-running process using `.serve` and how to move to a [work-pool-based deployment](/tutorial/workers/) setup with `.deploy`.
-See the discussion of when you might want to move to work-pool-based deployments [there](/tutorial/workers/#why-workers-and-work-pools) if needed.
+See the discussion of when you might want to move to work-pool-based deployments [there](/tutorial/workers/#why-workers-and-work-pools), if desired.

 In this guide, we will explore how to use `.deploy` in more depth and see a YAML-based alternative for managing deployments.
 Let's explore both options.

 === ".deploy"

     You can create a deployment entirely from Python code by calling the `.deploy` method on a flow.
 Here's our example from the [tutorial](/tutorial/workers/).

     ```python hl_lines="17-22" title="repo_info.py"

     import httpx
     from prefect import flow